Sprint Backlog Essentials: What You Need to Know

 A basic approach for creating a Sprint Backlog is using a spreadsheet.
 But most teams use a Sprint Board or Task Board – with columns for whether something is planned, in progress, stuck, or completed – in a backlog tool like Jira or GitHub.

 The Sprint Backlog creates clarity and helps the team know what to focus on during each Sprint.
-Since Sprint Backlog items are often documented in a digital tool with their status – to do, doing, done – other stakeholders can also refer to the Sprint Backlog to get a real-time picture of what the team plans to accomplish during their Sprint and the current status of their work.
+Since Sprint Backlog items are often documented in a digital tool with their status – to do, doing, done – other stakeholders can also refer to it to get a real-time picture of what the team plans to accomplish during their Sprint and the current status of their work.

 Sprint Backlog vs Product Backlog: What’s the difference?